GerHobbelt/benchmark/docs/user_guide.md

 <a name="using-register-benchmark" />

-## Using RegisterBenchmark(name, fn, args...)
+## Using RegisterBenchmark(family, name, fn, args...)

-The `RegisterBenchmark(name, func, args...)` function provides an alternative way to create and register benchmarks.
+The `RegisterBenchmark(family, name, func, args...)` function provides an alternative way to create and register benchmarks.
-`RegisterBenchmark(name, func, args...)` creates, registers, and returns a pointer to a new benchmark with the specified `name` that invokes `func(st, args...)` where `st` is a `benchmark::State` object.
+`RegisterBenchmark(family, name, func, args...)` creates, registers, and returns a pointer to a new benchmark with the specified `name` and `family` that invokes `func(st, args...)` where `st` is a `benchmark::State` object.

 Unlike the `BENCHMARK` registration macros, which can only be used at the global